ruby-mutiny/metamorpher/README.md

 ### Matchers

 Matchers search for subexpressions that adhere to a specified pattern.
-They are used be rewriters to find transformation sites in expressions, and can also be used to search programs.
+They are used by rewriters to find transformation sites in expressions, and can also be used to search programs.
 For simple searches over a program's source code, a regular expression can be used.
 For more complicated searches, a term matching system (such as the one provided by `Metamorpher::Matcher`) is likely to be a better fit.

 Metamorpher provides the `Metamorpher::Matcher` module for specifying matchers.
-Include it, specify a `pattern` and then call `run` on an expression:
+Include it, specify a `pattern` and then call `run(expression)`:

 ```ruby
 require "metamorpher"